virgesmith/neworder/README.md

 #### Optional
 And the following are optional:
-- python code to run at each timestep to perform checks
+- python code to run at each timestep to e.g. perform checks
 - an outer sequence: this defines a number of runs of the same simulation whilst ensuring RNG independence.

 #### Special Variables